In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

 See the country risk analysis provided by Coface.

-Madagascar's main customers are France (19.2% of total exports), the United States, China, Japan, the Netherlands and Canada.
-Its main suppliers are China (19.4% of total imports), France, Oman, India, the United Arab Emirates, Mauritius and South Africa (Comtrade, 2021).
+In 2023, Madagascar’s main customers were France (14.5%), the United States (12.6%), Japan (8.2%), South Korea (8.2%), and China (8.1%); whereas imports came chiefly from China (17%), Oman (13.5%), France (11.2%), India (8.7%), South Africa (5.5%), and the United Arab Emirates (5%).
 Despite its abundant resources, Madagascar still struggles to channel its trade revenues into further development.
 Like other island states, Madagascar faces high transportation costs.
 The lack of well-developed infrastructure makes commercial transactions expensive, hindering private sector competitiveness.
-However, the country aims to improve logistics at the main ports and airports in order to improve trade.
-While the European Union is by far the largest client of Malagasy products, exports to member states of North American Free Trade Agreement have received a huge boost since 2017 following a decision by the United States to reinstate Madagascar in its trade preference programme (Africa Growth and Opportunity Act).
+However, the country aims to improve logistics at the main ports and airports to improve trade.
+While the European Union is by far the largest client of Malagasy products, exports to member states of the North American Free Trade Agreement have received a huge boost since 2017 following a decision by the United States to reinstate Madagascar in its trade preference program (Africa Growth and Opportunity Act).

 ---|---|---|---|---|---|